Before you arrive…

 Our medical team is made up of a number of consultants, specialty doctors, and GP assistants who are all specialists in palliative medicine and bring wide-ranging experience from both general practice and hospital medicine backgrounds.

 As well as directly caring for patients, one of our other main roles is training junior doctors and medical students, who will form part of the team at any given time.
-The whole of team are skilled in assessing all symptoms, including wound management, mobility needs, specialist feeding requirements and bladder and bowel management.
-They are in constant communication regarding your care.
+The whole team is skilled in assessing all symptoms, including wound management, mobility needs, specialist feeding requirements and bladder and bowel management.

 Q: Will I be able to talk to people about my care?